paranoid-software/plugster/readme.md

 ### The view

-It can be any HTML element inside a page, but it is commonly a `<div>` element; and you can have as many "views" as you need inside the same HTML page.
+It can be any HTML element inside a page (even the body or the head section), but it is commonly a `<div>` element; and you can have as many "views" as you need inside the same HTML page.

 ```html
 <!DOCTYPE html>